rishabh422tiwari/FaceDetection-CNN/README.md

    To take make our dataset little more diverse i have changed background and t-shirts otherwise it will be very easy task for our model to predict the face.
    ![This is an image](https://github.com/rishabh422tiwari/FaceDetection-CNN/blob/main/images/labelme%20image.png)

+   ### Giving our images label and coordinates of bounding box
+   > pip install labelme

+   It will create label for each of our image and coordinates which contains face in the image. so it will be of dictionary type and contain like the following label : [0,1], coordinate : [45,67 ,432, 523].

    ### Now Perform Data Augmentation
    > pip install -U albumentations